shenqildr/shenqildr.github.io/_pages/about.md

 # Research Interests
 My research interests include topics in machine learning and computer vision.
 Most recently, I am interested in Explainable deep learning and 3D point cloud processing.
-I'm also open to colloboration.
-Feel free to drop me an email through drliu96@sjtu.edu.cn.
+If you are interested in my works, please feel free to drop me an email through drliu96@sjtu.edu.cn.

 Publication
 ======